afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w2-notes.md

 <img src="./resources/w2/ex4.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

+Result analysis :
+- The final corrected state **covariance is smaller**
+- More certain about the car's position after we incorporate the position measurement
+- Measurement noise variance is quite small

 **Summary | The Kalman Filter**

 - The Kalman Filter is very similar to RLS but includes a motion model that tells us how the state evolves over time
 - The Kalman Filter updates a state estimate through two stages:
-  1. prediction using the motion model
+  1. prediction using the **motion model**
-  2. correction using the measurement model
+  2. correction using the **measurement model**
 ### Lesson 1 Supplementary Reading: The Linear Kalman Filter

 To learn more about the Linear Kalman Filter, check out the resources below: